Thomas Saf-T-Liner: WestCoast-ER

+1991–1997 Thomas Saf-T-Liner (WestCoastER) operated by Los Angeles Unified School District.

 Shortly after the introduction of the Saf-T-Liner ER, this variant was introduced by Thomas for West Coast markets (primarily California and Washington State).
 To better compete with the Crown Supercoaches and Gillig Transit Coaches that had long dominated West Coast school bus sales, Thomas upgraded the Saf-T-Liner ER with heavier-duty components; this upgrade was not made to the EF.
 Additionally, on 90-passenger models, a second rear axle was an option.
-As it was a regionally focused model, the WestCoastER did not sell in large numbers.
+As it was a regionally focused model, the WestCoast-ER did not sell in large numbers.
 However, as Crown Coach and Gillig both exited the school bus industry in the early 1990s, Thomas gained significant ground on the West Coast.
+In 1997, this model was also distinguished from MVP-series ERs by its optional black plastic headlight trim.
+In 2002, the WestCoast-ER was also replaced by Thomas with the HDX.

 Current model specifications

-Both current models of the Saf-T-Liner are available with diesel engines (or optional natural gas engine in the HDX2), and have a maximum seating capacity of 90 passengers.
+Both current models of the Saf-T-Liner are available with diesel engines, and have a maximum seating capacity of 90 passengers.
 The EFX is available with an Allison 2500 while the HDX is available with an Allison B300 or Voith transmission.
+The CNG engine option was discontinued in 2022 due to significant decline.
+Electric will become an option in the all-new HDX2, which will also retain the current diesel options.